knative/func/docs/guides/python.md

 HTTP as a `POST` request, so in many ways, the two types of functions are very much the same.
 They each will listen and respond to incoming HTTP events.

-When an inacoming request is received, your function will be invoked with a `Context` object as the first parameter.
+When an incoming request is received, your function will be invoked with a `Context` object as the first parameter.
 This object is a Python class with two attributes.
 The `request` attribute will always be present, and contains the Flask `request` object.
 The second attribute, `cloud_event`, will be populated if the incoming request is a